-Criteria JORC Code explanation Commentary Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
-See Figures 2 & 3 which show areas for further exploration.
+Criteria JORC Code explanation Commentary density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
+Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
+The planned exploration program is outlined in the announcement.
+Diagrams clearly highlighting the areas of possible extensions, including the main geological interpretations and future drilling areas, provided this information is not commercially sensitive.
+See Figures 1-4 which show areas for further exploration.